What is a Security Risk Assessment?

 You might be asking how that equates to risk?
 The likelihood of such an event happening is becoming more common every day.
 Companies are being hit with ransomware daily.
 So, a risk analyst would say the likelihood is high.
 Additionally, if it were to happen, the impact could be severely detrimental to a company.
 You could have to close your offices for a week or two while you get things back up and running.
 This means the impact would be high, as well.
 For that one finding or situation, your risk rating would be high.

 However, the overall risk rating considers many situations as described above.
 It may be possible to have a few high-risk findings and many low-risk findings.
-This is where a company should have policies and procedures in place to ensure regular training of your employees to not click on hyperlinks in emails that lead to ransomware and monitoring events for suspicious activity.
+This is where a company should have policies and procedures to ensure regular training of your employees to not click on hyperlinks in emails that lead to ransomware and monitoring events for suspicious activity.
 Then your overall risk rating would be considered low as your team has a plan of action in place.
 However, you would still want to address the high-risk findings to ensure you are doing everything you can to protect that precious information.